Office of the Inspector General

 - How did it happen?
 (What scheme was used)

 The most successful OIG cases are those that include supporting documentation.
-Reports that are too vague or cannot be supported can result in a closed report, without any action taken.
+Reports that are too vague or cannot be corroborated can result in a case being closed without any action taken.

 Be advised that the OIG has exclusive discretion in determining which Hotline cases will be investigated.
 A representative from OIG will contact you only if additional information is needed for your complaint.
 OIG cannot provide you with case status updates or other information while the case is in review.
 Furthermore, OIG’s decision to close a case is final with without a right to appeal.